Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

-You will be asked about your child’s symptoms and medical history.
-A physical exam and a psychological evaluation will be done.
-The diagnosis will be based on information from you and your child and the examination.
+The doctor will ask about child’s symptoms and past health.
+A physical exam and a psychological test will be done.
+The diagnosis will be based on information from questions and the exam.

 Management of anorexia will include:

-Therapy can help address factors that may be linked to your child’s anorexia including harmful thought patterns, anxiety, and poor self-esteem.
-It can also help your child develop a more positive attitude about food and their body image.
+Therapy can address harmful thought patterns, anxiety, and poor self-esteem.
+The goal is to develop a more positive attitude about food and body image.

-An inpatient eating disorder program may help children who have not found success with outpatient programs.
+An inpatient program may help children who have not been helped by other treatment.

 Healthy Children—American Academy of Pediatrics